Submit our quick form and get quotes now!

 Blooming in the first season after planting, white dogwood usually doesn’t exceed 3 meters in height and blooms pretty white flowers in summer.
 It’s especially appreciated for its magnificent, dense foliage which provides good shade in summer, despite its relatively modest size.

-Those of us who don't have a green thumb will greatly appreciate the durability and the low maintenance required for the white dogwood.
+Those of us who don't have a green thumb will greatly appreciate the durability and low maintenance required for the white dogwood.
 Note that this tree doesn’t need water in great abundance and that it can therefore flourish very well without regular watering, the showers being sufficient for it.
 Let's finish by mentioning that this tree remains magnificent from spring to fall.

 Source: Pinterest (gardengoodsdirect.com)